 The design of the transmission chain experiment.
 16 seed sounds were used, 4 in each category of nonverbal environmental sounds.
 Each seed sound was imitated by 4 different participants, resulting in 4 branches off of each seed sound.
 Subsequent participants imitated the imitations and so on for a maximum of 8 generations.

 Imitations from later generations were rated as being more similar to one another than imitations from earlier generations, b = 0.10 (0.03), t = 3.51 (Fig. 2).
-Given the nonverbal nature of the imitations, large differences between speakers (e.g., speakers of different genders), and variability in recording equipment from conducting the experiment online, previously published techniques for calculating acoustic distance were inadequate (Lemaitre et al. 2016).
+Given the nonverbal nature of the imitations, large differences between speakers (e.g., speakers of different genders), noise in the recordings, and variability in recording equipment from conducting the experiment online, previously published techniques for calculating acoustic distance were inadequate (cf. Lemaitre et al. 2016).
 Instead, we obtained subjective measures of acoustic similarity using a controlled, randomized norming procedure (see Methods).
 We found that imitations from later generations where rated as being more similar to one another than imitations from earlier generations, suggesting that the acoustic signals were becoming more stable through repetition.

 Increase in acoustic similarity over generations.